itVityas/Bloom/README.md

 + ./manage.py loaddata fixture/type_of_work.json (if you run at first)
 + ./manage.py loaddata fixture/warehouse.json (if you run at first)
 + ./manage.py loaddata fixture/warehouse_action.json (if you run at first)
++ ./manage.py loaddata fixture/general_addtitle.json (if you run at first)
++ ./manage.py loaddata fixture/general_addbody.json (if you run at first)
 + ./manage.py runsever {ip:port} (start app)